JanssenProject/jans/docs/README.md

 ```
 /opt/jans/jans-cli/config-cli.py
 ```
-You will see main menu as
+You will see the main menu as below:

 ![jans-cli Main Menu](img/im-main.png)